jfrogtraining/azure-aks-workshop/content/4_workshop_setup/41_azure_setup/414_azure_cloud_shell.md

 ![Azure Cloud Shell Button](/images/azure-cloud-shell-button.png)

 2. If this is your first time using Azure Cloud Shell, you will be prompted to mount storage to support it.
 Go ahead and do this by clicking **Create storage**.
-Ensure _Azure Pass - Sponsorship_ is also selected here.
+Ensure the correct subscription is selected.
 It will take a few minutes to set up the storage.

 ![Azure Cloud Shell Storage](/images/azure-cloud-shell-storage.png)